DivvSaxena/boredbot-api/README.md

 ## Getting Started

 We welcome contributions.
-Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Do Create an Issue will add updates for it soon in new versions!

 ## License